libvips/libvips/doc/using-C.md

 The basic data object is the #VipsImage.
 You can create an image from a file on disc or from an area of memory, either as a C-style array, or as a formatted object, like JPEG.
 See vips_image_new_from_file() and friends.
-Loading an image is fast: VIPS read just enough of the image to be able to get the various properties, such as width, but no decoding occurs until pixel values are really needed.
+Loading an image is fast: libvips read just enough of the image to be able to get the various properties, such as width, but no decoding occurs until pixel values are really needed.

 Once you have an image, you can get properties from it in the usual way.
 You can use projection functions, like vips_image_get_width() or g_object_get(), to get %GObject properties.
-All VIPS objects are immutable, meaning you can only get properties, you can't set them.
-See <link linkend="libvips-header">VIPS Header</link> to read about image properties.
+All libvips objects are immutable, meaning you can only get properties, you can't set them.
+See <link linkend="libvips-header">libvips Header</link> to read about image properties.

 ## Reference counting

-VIPS is based on the %GObject library and is therefore reference counted. vips_image_new_from_file() returns an object with a count of 1.
+libvips is based on the %GObject library and is therefore reference counted. vips_image_new_from_file() returns an object with a count of 1.
 When you are done with an image, use g_object_unref() to dispose of it.
 If you pass an image to an operation and that operation needs to keep a copy of the image, it will ref it.
 So you can unref an image as soon as you no longer need it, you don't need to hang on to it in case anyone else is still using it.

-See #VipsOperation for more detail on VIPS reference counting conventions.
+See #VipsOperation for more details on libvips' reference counting conventions.
 See the <link linkend="reference-pools-ref">Reference pools</link> section below for a way to automate reference counting in C.

-## VIPS operations
+## libvips operations

 Use things like vips_embed() to manipulate your images.
 You use it from C like this: